-Trained as a dancer, Judith is a licensed Marriage Family Therapist, a Registered Expressive Arts Therapist and A Board Certified Dance Movement Therapist.
+Trained as a dancer, Judith is a licensed Marriage Family Therapist, a Registered Expressive Arts Therapist and Academy of Dance Therapists Registered practitioner.
 She is a pioneer in the art-based therapy movement, respected as an expert in the role of the body and expression in psychological integration.
 She created dance therapy and expressive arts therapy programs for many clinics, hospitals, and health care venues in the San Diego area.
 She has taught movement, dance and psychology at SDSU, UIS, UCSD and Alliant University, and movement for actors at the San Diego Repertory Theater Conservatory.
-She also served as a Master Trainer at the European Graduate School for Expressive Arts Therapy in Saas Fe, Switzerland.
+She is also a Professor at the European Graduate School for Expressive Arts Therapy in Saas Fe, Switzerland.
 Judith earned her BFA in Dance and Theater from BYU, MA in dance movement from UCLA, and her MAC (with honors) through National University.
 In 2009 she completed her Ph.D.(magna cum laude) in Expressive Arts Therapy at the European Graduate School.
 She has served as a member of the Board of Directors of IEATA and has presented her work at numerous professional conferences.

 Wes Chester, MA, CAGS, Expressive Arts Therapist.

 Wes Chester is a musician, poet, artist and author, who has worked in the mental health field since 1996.
 He earned his Master’s Degree at the European Graduate School, and completed his CAGS in 2007 where he is currently pursuing a Ph.D.
 Wes specializes in healing the aesthetic relationship to nature, and is a supportive and caring facilitator.
 Wes teaches at the Expressive Arts Institute and the European Graduate School, does private practice therapy and coaching, and teaches ecopsychology at Alliant International University’s Center for Integrative Psychology.